Drew Waters Preview, Player Props: Royals vs. Pirates

 Drew Waters At The Plate

-- Waters has picked up an RBI in 27.1% of his games this year, with more than one RBI in 7.1% of his games.
-He has also produced three or more runs in two contests.
+- In 28.2% of his games this season, Waters has had at least one RBI.
+He's picked up more than one in 7.0% and driven in three or more of his team's runs in two contests.

+- In 33.8% of his games this season, he has scored at least once.
+And he's had seven games with multiple runs (9.9%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.